jamonserrano/jamon/README.md

 Finds all descendants that match the selector in each element.

 ### Manipulation
->These methods only work with one subject i.e. the first element in the collection.
+These methods only work with one subject and one target i.e. the first element in the collection.

 #### prepend(subject)
-Prepends the subject (element or text node) to each element.
-If there are multiple elements, clones of the subject will be used.
+Prepends another element or string to the element.

 #### prependTo(target)
-Prepends the first element to the target element(s).
-If there are multiple targets, clones of the element will be used.
+Prepends the first element to another element.

 #### append(subject)
-Appends the subject (element or text node) to each element.
-If there are multiple elements, clones of the subject will be used.
+Appends another element or string to the element.

 #### appendTo(target)
-Appends the first element to the target element(s).
-If there are multiple targets, clones of the element will be used.
+Appends the element to another element.

 #### before(subject)
-Inserts the subject (element or text node) before each element.
-If there are multiple elements, clones of the subject will be used.
+Inserts another element or string before the element.

 #### insertBefore(target)
-Inserts the first element before the target element(s).
-If there are multiple targets, clones of the elements will be used.
+Inserts the element before another element.

 #### after(subject)
-Inserts the subject (element or text node) after each element.
-If there are multiple elements, clones of the subject will be used.
+Inserts another element or string after the element.

 #### insertAfter(target)
-Inserts the first element after the target element(s).
-If there are multiple targets, clones of the elements will be used.
+Inserts the element after another element.

 #### replaceWith(subject)
-Replaces each element with the subject element.
-If there are multiple targets, clones of the subject will be used.
+Replaces the element with another element.

 #### replaceAll(target)
-Replaces the target element(s) with the first element.
-If there are multiple targets, clones of the element will be used.
+Replaces another element with the element.

 #### clone(deep)
-Clones each element.
+Clones each element in the collection.

 #### remove()
 Removes each element from the DOM.